By Henry Dyer and Kieran James

 |H. Dyer @ Renee's Pub, Naviti St, Lautoka, 6 March 2015.|

-Fiji has a long history of the sea gods and as kids we knew about this because, being brought up by the sea at Namoli Village, there was this young lady (just a little older than us) who, at twilight of the evening was possessed by the sea god who appeared on land.
+Fiji has a long history of the sea gods and as kids we knew about this because, being brought up by the sea at Namoli Village, there was this young woman (just a little older than us) who, at twilight of the evening, was possessed by the sea god who appeared on land.
 He was the sea god of the low tide.
-We had to take this young lady to her family.
+We had to take this young woman to her family.
 They asked the sea god to please leave her alone.
 They did the Fijian ceremony and asked the sea god: “Why are you giving the young child trouble?”
-He answered back through the young lady saying: “you are all making too much noise at the place where I surfaced [i.e. the basketball court at the Chinese School]”.
+He answered back through the young woman saying: “You are all making too much noise at the place where I surfaced [i.e. the basketball court at the Chinese School].”
 I experienced this myself.
 The sea god’s name was Rateciyavi (meaning “the twilight low tide”).
 Twilight was the time when he came up to the surface.

 [By the former Fiji national team player Henry Dyer, as told to Dr Kieran James of University of Fiji, 23 April 2015.]

 |Left to Right: Top Row: Aunt Sarah from Vunavaivai Family and Henry Dyer.
 Bottom Row: The late Uncle Timoci Waivure (Rest In Peace) and Cousin Nawaqaliva with daughter @ Namoli Village.
 Aunt Sarah and Uncle Timoci's parents were brothers.|

 |Henry Dyer (left) and Uncle Siveniasi Rasaqiwa ("Bosoni") with nephew from Nakavu Village Jone ("Geese") (left) and Uncle Sive's grandson.
 "Geese" was originally from Nawaka Village (back road of Nadi).|